75 Things You Should Never Do For Your Health

-Recommendation: "People should consider using a setting on their device to limit blue light exposure at night," adds Wang.
+The Rx: "People should consider using a setting on their device to limit blue light exposure at night," adds Wang.
 "Most modern devices offer this.
 On Apple devices, it's called Night Shift.
 Other options include blue-blocking filters to place over a computer monitor or blue-blocking glasses, which are available from many online retailers."

 You Consume Artificial Sweeteners

 "Ingesting artificial sweeteners is a huge mistake.
 Don't go near them," says Erika Schwartz, MD, an internist in New York City and author of Don't Let your Doctor Kill You.
 "For example, aspartame, when heated, turns to formaldehyde, which is used to preserve dead bodies.
 Table sugar is only 16 calories a teaspoon.
 It's a safer alternative.
 There is nothing real or good about fake sugar."

 You Don't Save Your Salad